schory/omniauth-dnevnik/README.md

 ## Usage

-OmniAuth Clever is Rack Middleware in the OmniAuth convention.
+OmniAuth Cnevnik is Rack Middleware in the OmniAuth convention.
 See the [OmniAuth 1.0 docs](https://github.com/intridea/omniauth) for more information.

-Follow the Clever OAuth docs to register your application, set callback URLs, and get a client ID and client secret.
+Follow the Cnevnik OAuth docs to register your application, set callback URLs, and get a client ID and client secret.

 Example: In `config/initializers/omniauth.rb`, do: